 An IFQ program is expected to increase vessel safety by reducing substantially the incentive fishermen have to disregard factors that increase the risk of accidents.
 However, due to a lack of reliable data and methodological problems, it is hard to provide quantitative estimates on the linkages between vessel safety and other factors, such as management practices.
-[Page 2-3.]
+SEIS, page 2-3.

 In the recently released book, Fishing Vessel Safety, Blueprint for a National Program, the National Research Council noted that commercial fishing has one of the highest mortality rates of any occupation and that safety has largely gone unregulated.
 Page 142.
-While attributing a large portion of the safety issues to the vessel (e.g. its structure, equipment, and crew), the authors did consider fishery management practices to be one of three major external influences on vessel safety.
+While attributing a large portion of the safety issues to the vessel (e.g., its structure, equipment, and crew), the authors did consider fishery management practices to be one of three major external influences on vessel safety.
 Page 131.
 Allocation conflicts have "resulted in a highly competitive operating environment in which fishermen may take unnecessary risks to maintain their livelihood".
 Page 132.

 During the open access halibut "derbies" which predated the IFQ program, many people lost their lives.
-In 1992, during the two one-day openings in the Gulf of Alaska, six people were killed.
-See attached newspaper reports.
-Appendix 12.
+In 1992, during the two one-day openings in the Gulf of Alaska, six people died.

-In a report from the U.S. Coast Guard, by Captain B. I. Merchant (Appendix 13), the Coast Guard commented on the safety record for the first year of the IFQ program.
+In a report from the U.S. Coast Guard, by Captain B. I. Merchant, September 6, 1996, there was comment on the safety record for the first year of the IFQ program.
 The report focused on the derby years, 1992-1994, and the first IFQ year, 1995.
 The conclusions were that search and rescue attempts over the 8-month 1995 IFQ season were approximately half the number recorded during the two or three twenty-four hour seasons for each of the years, 1992, 1993, and 1994.
 Specifically, there were 15 search and rescue attempts in 1995, compared to 33 in 1994, and 26 in 1993.